Universities and other higher education institutions (HEIs)

 Public sector research establishments

-Organisations that meet UKRI’s definition of Public Sector Research Establishments (PSREs) are eligible to apply for a limited number of Research Council opportunities.
+Organisations that meet UKRI’s definition of public sector research establishments (PSREs) are eligible to apply for most funding opportunities managed by:

 Independent research organisations